justeslam/offsec2/notes/general.md

 #### AntiScan.me

 This service scans our sample against 30 different AV engines and claims to not divulge any submitted sample to third-parties.

+#### Bind Shells

+Be aware of this method of access, it is convinient.